-- o ANC $\leq 1500 \text{ cells/mm}^3$
+- \circ ANC $\leq 1500 \text{ cells/mm}^3$

 - o Platelets < 100,000

 - o Creatinine clearance < 45ml/min

-Blue Advantage will treat Alimta (pemetrexed disodium) as a non-covered benefit and as investigational when the above criteria are not met and for all other indications, including but not limited to, primary central nervous system lymphoma, or squamous cell non-small cell lung cancer.
+Alimta (pemetrexed disodium) does not meet Blue Cross and Blue Shield of Alabama's medical criteria for coverage and is considered investigational when the above criteria are not met and for all other indications, including but not limited to, primary central nervous system lymphoma, or squamous cell non-small cell lung cancer.

-Effective for dates of service on and after February 26, 2018 and prior to April 16, 2018: Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit for treatment of locally advanced or metastatic stage (III-IV) nonsquamous non-small cell lung cancer for any one of the following indications:
+Effective for dates of service February 24, 2017 through March 1, 2018

+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of locally advanced or metastatic stage (III-IV) nonsquamous non-small cell lung cancer for any one of the following indications:

-- Used in combination with cisplatin or carboplatin for first-line chemotherapy, OR - Used for maintenance therapy when disease has not progressed following 4 cycles of platinum- based first-line chemotherapy (regardless of whether pemetrexed [Alimta] was used in combination with the platinum based first-line chemotherapy), OR - Used after prior chemotherapy as a single agent; OR - Used in combination with cisplatin or carboplatin with radiation therapy for definitive treatment; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for sensitizing EGFR mutation-positive tumors following erlotinib, afatinib, or gefitinib therapy. - Used in combination with cisplatin or carboplatin for subsequent therapy for ALK positive tumors following crizotinib therapy.
+- Used in combination with cisplatin or carboplatin for first-line chemotherapy, OR - Used for maintenance therapy when disease has not progressed following 4 cycles of platinum- based first-line chemotherapy (regardless of whether pemetrexed [Alimta] was used in combination with the platinum based first-line chemotherapy), OR - Used after prior chemotherapy as a single agent; OR - Used in combination with cisplatin or carboplatin with radiation therapy for definitive treatment; OR - Used in combination with cisplatin or carboplatin for subsequent therapy for sensitizing EGFR mutation-positive tumors following erlotinib, afatinib, or gefitinib therapy.

+• Used in combination with cisplatin or carboplatin for subsequent therapy for ALK positive tumors following crizotinib therapy.

-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit of non-small cell lung cancer when used as adjuvant or induction therapy in combination with cisplatin (or carboplatin if contraindicated).
+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage of non-small cell lung cancer when used as adjuvant or induction therapy in combination with cisplatin (or carboplatin if contraindicated).

-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit for treatment of unresectable malignant pleural mesothelioma for ANY one of the following indications:
+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of unresectable malignant pleural mesothelioma for ANY one of the following indications: